Find your Councillor:

 - declaration of interests

-- taking decisions on quasi-judicial or regulatory applications.
+- taking decisions on quasi-judicial or regulatory applications

-Scottish Borders Council also has its own procedure for handling complaints against Councillors.
+We have our own procedure for handling complaints against Councillors.